 Weekly Training Sessions: Trainees meet Thursday mornings from 9 a.m. to 11:30 a.m.
 September through March.
 Recruits learn a variety of art docent lessons in different media, art theory, teaching and classroom management skills.

 Training sessions are held at the District Office on the Covington School campus.
-New trainees are expected to attend all the training classes in their first year.
-Docents are trained in three ways: weekly training sessions, classroom visits, and meeting experienced docents.
-Prospective trainees do not need or require any formal art background or skills, just an interest in teaching art to elementary school children.
+New trainees are expected to attend all the training classes, make additional classroom visits and start co-teaching lessons in their first year.

-Meet Experienced Docents: In place of a training session, a general meeting of all docents is held one Wednesday of each month.
+Meet Experienced Docents: In place of a training session, a general meeting of all docents is held one Thursday of each month.
 General meetings begin with business, and then feature an enjoyable educational program, such as a guest lecturer or adult art lesson!
 Enjoy special docents-only tours, field trips and social events, too!

-Attend training classes and the monthly general meeting Wednesday mornings from 9 a.m. - 11:30 a.m.
+Attend training classes and the monthly general meeting Thursday mornings from 9 a.m. - 11:30 a.m.
 September through March.
 Monthly general meetings continue through May.

 Check the FAQ page for more information.